Rookout/deployment-examples/java-elasticbeanstalk/README.md

 ## Running on AWS Elastic Beanstalk
-1. Zip the project (the files, not the parent directory)
+1. Zip the project (the files, not the parent directory), use this command in the project directory to include all hidden files
+    ```bash
+    $ zip -r <DEST_FILE.zip> * .*
+    ```

-2. Upload the source bundle when creating a new Beanstalk app
+2. Upload the source bundle when creating a [new Beanstalk app](https://console.aws.amazon.com/elasticbeanstalk/home#/gettingStarted)

 3. Choose 'Java' Platform

+4. Upload the zip you previously archived in the base configuration part

-4. Make sure everything worked by accessing the url provided by Elastic Beanstalk after build completed
+5. Make sure everything worked by accessing the url provided by Elastic Beanstalk after build completed

-5. Go to [http://app.rookout.com](http://app.rookout.com) and start debugging!
+6. Go to [http://app.rookout.com](http://app.rookout.com) and start debugging!

-## Rookout Integration explained
+## Rookout Integration Process
 We have added Rookout to the original project by:
 1. Adding sources to the project jar when building:
     ```bash
     jar cvfm target/server.jar Manifest.txt -C output/ . src/*
     ```

-2. Downloading rook javaagent available on [maven central]:
-    ```bash
-    wget "http://repository.sonatype.org/service/local/artifact/maven/redirect?r=central-proxy&g=com.rookout&a=rook&v=LATEST"  -O rook.jar
-    ```

-3. Specifying the javaagent when running:
-    ```bash
-    java  -javaagent:rook.jar -jar target/server.jar
-    ```

-4. Elastic Beanstalk .ebextensions to install agent on machine and add the javaagent to communicate with the app:
+2. Adding Rookout's Elastic Beanstalk .ebextensions to install agent on machine and add the javaagent to communicate with the app:
     ```
     commands:
         "01":